valgaze/speedybot-mini/examples/websockets/README.md

 ## Boot

 - `npm run dev`: Boot with reload on code changes
-- `npm run reset`: If you encounter an issue with "too may device registrations" when using live-reload run this command
+- `npm run reset`: If you encounter an issue with "too may device registrations" when using live-reload run this command-- wait a few minutes after running before reattempting websockets

 ## Resources